 How To Update Wifi Network Password From Terminal In Arch Linux

-After changing the Wifi Network password in my Router, My Arch Linux test machine lost the Internet connection.
-So I wanted to update the new password from Terminal because my Arch Linux test box doesn’t have graphical desktop environment.
+After changing the Wifi Network password in the Router, My Arch Linux test machine lost the Internet connection.
+So I wanted to update the new password from Terminal because my Arch Linux test box doesn’t have graphical desktop environment yet.
 Changing old wifi password to new password is pretty easy in GUI mode.
 I will simply open the network manager and update the new password to the wifi in few seconds.
 However, I am not aware of updating the wifi network password from command line in Arch Linux.
-So, I started to dig into Google and find a perfect solution from the Arch Linux forum.
+So, I started to dig into Google and find a working solution from the Arch Linux forum.
 In case you ever been in the same situation, read on.
 It’s not that difficult.

 Update Wifi Network Password From Terminal